migromarj/7Islands-Game/readme.md

 CSS files are generated from the Maven build.
 You can either build them on the command line `./mvnw generate-resources` or right click on the `spring-SevenIslands` project then `Maven -> Generates sources and Update Folders`.

-A run configuration named `IslasApplicaction` should have been created for you if you're using a recent Ultimate version.
-Otherwise, run the application by right clicking on the `IslasApplicaction` main class and choosing `Run 'IslasApplicaction'`.
+A run configuration named `IslandsApplicaction` should have been created for you if you're using a recent Ultimate version.
+Otherwise, run the application by right clicking on the `IslandsApplicaction` main class and choosing `Run 'IslandsApplicaction'`.

 4) Navigate to SevenIslands